 Like many women of her generation, Susan went into domestic service.
 By 1871, she was one of two general servants living in with the Buxbaum family at 3 Upper Clapton Place, Hackney.
 Ten years later, she had worked her way up to a position as a cook with the family of Thomas Orfre, a dentist, in Keswick Rd, Wandsworth.

 In September 1886, she married Thomas Brush, at St. Mary’s, Caterham, and they settled in the area and raised a large family, four sons and two daughters.
 Thomas made his living as a coal merchant.
 In 1940, they were living at 2 London Rd, Caterham, the address where Susan lost her life on 6th November.
+The house was rebuilt as a bungalow and continued as a coal merchant, run by Mr. and Mrs. Pilbeam, who may have been related to the Brush family.

 She was laid to rest in Caterham and Warlingham Burial Ground, where Thomas joined her in 1949, aged 91.